zabroseric/sfdc-xml-parser/README.md

 </Contact>
 ```

-Further to this, any fields with the called **attributes** with a type of Map<String, Object> will be automatically embedded as attributes in the current tag.
+Further to this, any fields with the called **attributes** with a type of Map<String, Object> will be automatically embedded as attributes on the current node.

 ## References - Deserialization